K

 Oldest Fish - Koi Fish

-Koi fish are almost never eaten.
+Koi fish are rarely eaten.

-Koi fish are treasured pets and are not fished, cooked or eaten.
+Koi fish are treasured pets and are not fished, cooked, or eaten.
 Some live for so long that they are passed down as family heirlooms.
 However, the fish’s ancestor, the Amur carp, was raised for food.
 The fish started to be bred for ornamental purposes when genetic mutations caused some of the carp to develop patches of color on their scales.

 Population